City on Fire (1987 film)

-City on Fire (龍虎風雲 (龙虎风云, lung4 fu2 fung1 wan4)) is a 1987 Hong Kong action film directed by Ringo Lam.
+City on Fire (龍虎風雲 (龙虎风云, lung4 fu2 fung1 wan4); lit.
+'The Wind and Clouds of the Dragon and the Tiger') is a 1987 Hong Kong action thriller film directed by Ringo Lam.
 It stars Chow Yun-fat, Danny Lee, and Sun Yueh.
 Following A Better Tomorrow (1986), City on Fire helped establish Chow's popularity as an action star in Asia and to a lesser degree North America.